luigi311/Blog/content/furilabs-flx1/index.md

 # Battery Life

 The phone has amazing battery life with the screen on and on standby.
 Standby is also different from the mainline devices as it does not use deep sleep.
 Instead it uses a low power mode, this allows it to continue running applications and keep network alive.
 This has the major benefit of allowing you to ssh in at anytime and continue to receive notifications from all apps including web based apps.
+Charging speed is also great supporting Power Delivery at 10v 3a allowing you to get multiple hours of battery life with just a handful of minutes on the charger.

 Testing was done using the following settings: